Tiamat-Tech/InSight-o3/README.md

 - Change `MODEL_PATH` if needed (e.g., to [`m-Just/InSight-o3-vS`](https://huggingface.co/m-Just/InSight-o3-vS) for our vSearcher model).
 - Change `VAL_FILES` if needed.
 - Optionally, add `export NUM_VAL_TRIALS='<number of evaluation trials to run>'`.

-HuggingFace models specified by `MODEL_PATH` will be downloaded automatically when you run the evaluation.

 Since the evaluation is partly based on API, **there will be randomness in the results** (the fluctuation can be huge sometimes).
 We recommend setting `NUM_VAL_TRIALS` to at least 3 and computing the average for more reliable results.